Installment Sales Taxation

 A wraparound mortgage, which is when the buyer makes payments to cover the seller's outstanding mortgage, but the buyer does not assume the mortgage, is treated differently.
 In that case, the selling price is not reduced by the amount of the wraparound mortgage.

-If the liability assumed by the buyer exceeds the seller's adjusted basis + selling expenses, then the difference must be added to the contract price as deemed payments, which are recognized in the year of the sale.
+If the liability assumed by the buyer exceeds the seller's adjusted basis + selling expenses, the difference must be added to the contract price as deemed payments, which are recognized in the sale year.

-If there is any recaptured income under §1245 or §1250, then the recaptured amounts must be reported in the year of the sale.
+Recaptured income under §1245 or §1250 must be reported in the sale year.
 In calculating the annual payments, the recaptured amounts are subtracted from the sales price.

-The IRS stipulates the amount of interest that must be charged, equal to the lesser of 100% of the applicable federal rate or 9% compounded semiannually.
-If the minimum interest is not charged, then part of the sale price will be treated as interest.
+The IRS stipulates the interest rate that must be charged, equal to the lesser of 100% of the applicable federal rate or 9% compounded semiannually.
+If the minimum interest is not charged, part of the sale price will be treated as imputed interest.

-The installment method also cannot be used to report the sale of depreciable property to a controlled entity, which is a partnership or corporation, where the taxpayer owns more than 50%.
-To further limit tax avoidance schemes, constructive ownership rules apply, where the ownership of the business and where the percentage of ownership of the business entity are calculated based on the ownership interests of the taxpayer and closely related parties.
+The installment method also cannot be used to report the sale of depreciable property to a controlled entity, a partnership, or corporation where the taxpayer owns more than 50%.
+To further limit tax avoidance schemes, constructive ownership rules apply, where the ownership of the business and the percentage of ownership of the business entity are calculated based on the ownership interests of the taxpayer and closely related parties.
 So, for instance, any ownership interest held by a spouse or children will be counted as if they were all owned by the taxpayer.
-However, the taxpayer may still be able to use the installment method if he can convince the IRS that it was not part of a tax avoidance scheme.
+However, the taxpayer can still use the installment method if the IRS can be convinced that it was not part of a tax avoidance scheme.

-If an installment note is disposed of, then the seller must recognize any remaining gain on the note in the year of the disposition.
-However, there are certain exceptions, when the installment obligation transfers to the receiving party:
+If an installment note is disposed of, the seller must recognize any remaining gain.
+However, certain exceptions apply when the installment obligation transfers to the receiving party:

 The entire gain may also be recognized when the installment note is canceled, thereby gifting the remaining amount to the buyer.

-If the property qualifies for the installment method, then the taxpayer must elect not to use that method by filing a timely return computing the gain by using the taxpayer's usual accounting method.
-If the taxpayer elects to report all the gain in the year of the sale, then that election can only be revoked with the permission of the IRS.
-Generally, the taxpayer will elect to report all the gain in the year of the sale if the gain is expected to be taxed at a lower rate because the taxpayer expects to have a higher income in later tax years.
+If the property qualifies for the installment method, the taxpayer must elect not to use that method by filing a timely return computing the gain by using the taxpayer's usual accounting method.
+If the taxpayer elects to report all the gain in the sale year, that election can only be revoked with IRS permission.
+Elect to report all gains in the sale year if the gains are expected to be taxed at a lower rate because the taxpayer expects a higher income in later tax years.

-Multiple assets can be sold on a single installment contract and will qualify for the installment method only if each asset also qualifies and none of the assets are sold at a loss.
-Otherwise, the installment method can only be used if the assets that are being sold at a gain are sold in a separate contract from those assets being sold at a loss.
+Multiple assets can be sold on a single installment contract and will qualify for the installment method only if each asset qualifies and no asset is sold at a loss.
+Otherwise, the installment method can only be used if the assets sold at a gain are sold in a separate contract from those sold at a loss.

 Sale of the Business